 A realization I had lately is that there’s often an element missing in our exchanges with children, particularly when they express their thoughts or feelings.
 What’s missing is silence.
 Not a brooding, deafening, or angry silence, but rather the open, receptive kind that gives children the time and space they need to fully express themselves.
 It is these moments that grant them permission to own and then process their feelings.

 As I note in my post, The Key to Your Child’s Heart, acknowledging our children’s feelings and desires is one of the most powerful ways to validate and bond with them.
-Yet all too often, we find it difficult to provide our kids with the crucial next step — the quiet moment they need for our acknowledgements to sink in, to really feel we accept their point of view.
+Yet all too often, we find it difficult to provide our kids with the crucial next step — the quiet moment they need for our acknowledgments to sink in, to really feel we accept their point of view.
 To build healthy emotional resilience, children need this pause, an unspoken assurance that we are comfortable with their feelings so they can be, too.

 Getting comfortable with the silence is the hard part.
 Many of us feel the overwhelming compulsion to say or do something — anything to fill the gap.
 Just letting these moments be can feel as unsettling as passively watching a bathtub overflow.